 - 2. Each TSO shall create and deliver, via the ENTSO-E Operational Planning Data Environment its D-1 and intraday Individual Grid Models in accordance with the provisions defined pursuant to Article 15(1) of this Network Code and with Article 21 of [NC CACM]. - 3.
 Individual Grid Models referred to in Article 15(1) and Article 15 (2) shall contain at least the following variables: - a) up to date demand and Generation forecasts; - b) for Power Generating Facilities connected to Distribution Networks, aggregated Active Power output differentiated according to the type of primary energy source in line with data provided in accordance to Articles 16, 19 and 20 of [NC OS]; - c) Topology of the Transmission System; and - d) Remedial Actions proposed for Constraints management. - 4.
-Each TSO shall assess the accuracy of the variables referred to in Article 15(3) used to build its Individual Grid Models, comparing it with the actual values. - 5.
+Each TSO shall assess the accuracy of the variables referred to in Article 15(3) used to build its Individual Grid Models, comparing it with the actual values and implementing the principles defined pursuant to Article 19(1)(f). - 5.
 If a TSO considers the accuracy of the variables referred to in Article 15(3) to be insufficient in relation to the Operational Security as a result of the assessment pursuant to Article 15(4), that TSO shall perform an analysis to determine the causes of the inaccuracy.
-If the causes depend on the TSO processes for creating the Individual Grid Models, that TSOs shall adapt the related processes to create more accurate results. - 6.
+If the causes depend on the TSO processes for creating the Individual Grid Models, that TSO shall adapt the related processes to create more accurate results.
+If the causes depend on variables referred to in Article 15(3) provided by other stakeholders, that TSO and those providers shall use all available economically efficient and feasible means under their control to improve these forecasts. - 6.
 For D-1 and intraday Common Grid Models, TSOs shall check at least the following: - a) the coherency of the connection status of interconnections; - b) voltage deviation above the criteria defined in accordance with Article 15(1) for elements of the Transmission System located in the Observability Area of other TSOs; - c) the coherency of Transitory Admissible Overloads of interconnections; and - d) implausible Active Power and Reactive Power injections or withdrawals.